nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_testing.rst

          TCP3/4/5 received
          Closing connection

    #.
-Read information about the current state.
+Read the information about the current state.

       .. parsed-literal::
          :class: highlight